meetbryce/unify/docs/TUTORIAL.md

     pip install unifydb

-Choose your database backend.
-Unify supports Clickhouse or DuckDB.
-DuckDB is simpler to use as it runs in the main process.
-However, if you want to connect a BI tool to your warehouse then Clickhouse will be better supported.

-Set `DATABASE_BACKEND` in your environment:

-    export DATABASE_BACKEND=duckdb

-or if you installed Clickhouse:

-    export DATABASE_BACKEND=clickhouse
-    export DATABASE_HOST=localhost
-    export DATABASE_USER=default
-    export DATABASE_PASSWORD=""
+**Note: Choosing your database backend. **

+*Unify supports Clickhouse or DuckDB.
+DuckDB is "built-in" and requires no setup.
+However, you can't access a DuckDB database from multiple processes easily.
+This means if you want to use an analysis tool (like Metabase) on your warehouse, then analysis has to happen separately from data loading.
+So Clickhouse is recommended for more flexible setups, and it's installation is quite easy.*

 ## Tutorial